 The tour has lots of stops so there is plenty of time to get your kayak stable and take photos.

-All of the kayaking tours at Hopewell Rocks are run by Baymount Outdoor Adventures.
+All of the Hopewell Rocks kayaking tours are run by Baymount Outdoor Adventures.
 I was very impressed with how professional and organized they were as on operation.

 Hopewell Rocks Night Photography Tour

 The third way to experience Hopewell Rocks is through a night photography tour.
 This was such a special experience!
-The tour is guided by the amazing Kevin Snair.
+The Hopewell Rocks night photography tour is guided by the amazing Kevin Snair.
 Not only is Kevin a very talented photographer, he actually works at Hopewell Rocks and runs their social media!

 He is so passionate and knowledgeable about Hopewell Rocks.
 And he is a brilliant teacher!
 I learned new things about a camera that I have owned for 15 years!

-The ability for the tour to run is very much weather dependent.
+The ability for the Hopewell Rocks night photography tour New Brunswick to run is very much weather dependent.
 To begin with, there are only a few days each fortnight where the tides allow for the tour to happen.
 And then if the weather is too cloudy the tour won’t go ahead as without seeing the moon there isn’t much to photograph.

 ⇒ Read my post on 9 Brilliant New Brunswick Tours Not to Miss!

 I am afraid that an iphone doesn’t have the ability to cut it when it comes to night photography.
-A DSLR or similar level camera is required – just email Kevin and ask.
+A DSLR or similar level camera is required for the Hopewell Rocks night photography tour – just email Kevin and ask.
 He will consider loaning out a camera.
 I borrowed a tripod from him.

 And do make sure you wear good solid walking shoes – it is quite rocky and slippery on the ocean floor and the dark highlights this.
 And bring a warm jacket.